 Describe the organizational structure of the OI.

-Describe what your role would be in assisting OI while they conduct an investigation and the importance of not discussing the facts/issues of the case to individuals that do not have “a need to know.”
+Describe what your role would be in assisting OI while they are conducting an investigation and the importance of not discussing the facts/issues of the case to individuals that do not have “a need to know.”

 Describe the authorities of an OI investigator.